munanadi/swiggy-bot/README.md

 ## TODOs:

-- [x] ~~All Youtube Videos~~
-- [ ] Instagram reels

----

-Problems:

-1. Need to figure out how to manage tokens, can easily run out of them while parsing some videos
+1. ~~Need to figure out how to manage tokens, can easily run out of them while parsing some videos~~
+2. Instagram Reels
+3. Deploy as an actual bot

 ---